---

 "@type": "Answer",

-"text": "**Bullet points increase token density by removing connective prose and forcing each item to carry its own semantic weight.** This creates clean, discrete units that map directly to AI sub-queries, whereas paragraphs require higher processing overhead to identify sentence boundaries and infer answers."
+"text": "**Bullet points increase token density by removing connective prose and creating clean, discrete units that map directly to AI sub-queries.** This structure reduces the processing overhead required for a model to identify sentence boundaries and infer answers, which significantly lowers citation error rates compared to narrative blocks."

 }